John-sCC/jcc_frontend/image-rec.md

     const reader = new FileReader();
     reader.onload = function (e) {
-        // Update the src attribute of the previewImage element document.getElementById('previewImage').src = reader.result;
+        document.getElementById('previewImage').src = reader.result;

         // Reset the Cropper instance with the new image